Trendit-website/Trendit-api/backend/README.md

 It includes endpoints to pay `"Activation fee"` and `"Membership fee"`.
 It also to includes endpoints to credit user's wallet.

 _**NOTE:**_ Currently, payments are made only in Naira, and support for other currencies will be added later on.
+Documentation will updated when the support is added.

 ### Account Activation Fee
 **Endpoint:** `/api/payment/account-activation-fee`